 Identify web pages that provide a good and poor user experience

 Leverage user experience to improve site performance and Google usability

 Prepare your website for any new Google algorithm update

 Google also announced that it has started testing various ways to display a visual indicator on the SERPs, which will inform online users if a specific search result passes the Google Core Web Vitals assessment.
 This is Google’s effort to facilitate users in choosing the web pages they want to visit.

 The Core Web Vitals indicator looks similar to the Accelerated Mobile Pages (AMP) icon:

 However, the visual indicator uses a white star instead of a lightning bolt:

-Google has yet to launch the final version of the Core Web Vitals indicator, so this might change once the new Google update hits in mid-June.
+Google has yet to launch the final version of the Core Web Vitals indicator, though this might change with the update rolling out.